noorall/git-helper/README.md

 ### Installation

+> **Note: This plugin is currently in the testing phase and is not yet available on the IntelliJ IDEA Plugin Marketplace.**

+1. Download the plugin ZIP file from the [Releases](https://github.com/leya521/git-helper/releases) page
-1. In IntelliJ IDEA, go to `Settings/Preferences` → `Plugins`
+2. In IntelliJ IDEA, go to `Settings/Preferences` → `Plugins` → `⚙️` (gear icon) → `Install Plugin from Disk...`
-2. Search for "GitHelper" and install the plugin
+3. Select the downloaded ZIP file
-3. Restart the IDE to activate the plugin
+4. Restart the IDE to activate the plugin

 ### Configuration and Usage